 Other biochemical markers which predict preeclampsia and FGR are not studied

-Recommendation:
+Recommendations:

 Irrespective of high risk for all pregnant woman uterine artery Doppler should be recommended at earliest 11-13+6 weeks along with NT-NB SCAN.

 All pregnant women with high UAPI value should be advise with 150 mg aspirin till 36 weeks period of gestation.